-The demographic make-up of St-Henri has changed dramatically in the past twenty years: fewer renters, more owners, higher median incomes, more university-educated residents, more professionals, more senior managers.
+The demographic make-up of Saint-Henri has changed dramatically in the past twenty years: fewer renters, more owners, higher median incomes, more university-educated residents, more professionals, more senior managers.

-While St-Henri's revitalization has, for some, provided a leafy gateway to downtown, for others it has meant becoming strangers in the neighbourhood they have called home for generations.
+While Saint-Henri's revitalization has, for some, provided a leafy gateway to downtown, for others it has meant becoming strangers in the neighbourhood they have called home for generations.

-Community groups and the city's left-leaning city councillors have attempted to stall what they call the "condo-ization" of St-Henri, trying to promote more diversified development.
+Community groups and the city's left-leaning city councillors have attempted to stall what they call the "condo-ization" of Saint-Henri, trying to promote more diversified development.

-- St-Henri store stormed, looted in anti-gentrification protest
+- Saint-Henri store stormed, looted in anti-gentrification protest

 - Looting puts spotlight on Montreal neighbourhood's gentrification